strashila/BlackDuckCMDTools/checkBomCopyrights/readme.md

 --token | REQUIRED: BD Token
 --bdurl | REQUIRED: BD URL
 --projectname | REQUIRED: Project name
---versionname | REQUIRED: Project version name
+--versionname | Project version name.
+If not specified, the tool will iterate over all the versions of the project.
 --not-secure | Allways trust server certificate
 -f, --filepath | Output filepath.
 If not present in options, the tool will print the output to console
 --version | Show version information